-- 5. Continue to retract the jacks until they are fully retracted. - 6.
+- 3. Repeat steps 1 and 2 until the crane is resting on all wheels and the jack floats are several inches off the ground. - 4.
+Release the locking levers and allow the floats to drop to the ground. - 5.
+Continue to retract the jacks until they are fully retracted. - 6.
 Use the screen buttons or jog dial with the Outrigger Function Enable Switch to select and retract each outrigger beam.
 Refer to Stowing the Mid-Extend Lock Pin below if the crane was operated at the mid-extend position.

-NOTE: More than one outrigger beam may be retracted at one time.
+NOTE: More than one outrigger beam may be retracted at a time.

-7. After all outriggers have been fully retracted, stow the outrigger floats (Figure 3-10).
+7. After all outriggers are fully retracted, stow outrigger floats (Figure 3-11).

-Stowing the Mid-Extend Lock Pin
+Stowing Mid-Extend Lock Pin